The year 2020 marked 20 years of our commitment to and investment in communities across the country through our Healthy Generations program.

-We believe that targeting specific, preventable health concerns by making strategic charitable choices will help us create a healthier generation of Americans.
+We believe that targeting specific, preventable health concerns—and addressing the disparities and social drivers that affect them—will help us create a healthier generation of Americans.

-The Healthy Generations initiative uses innovative social mapping technology and analyzes public health data to provide a snapshot of the major health issues in each state.
-This allows us to drill down to the zip code level and target initiatives that positively affect the conditions that matter most.
-We call this putting science behind the art of grant-making.
+The Healthy Generations initiative uses innovative social-mapping technology and analyzes public-health data to provide a snapshot of the major health issues in each state.
+This allows us to drill down to the zip-code level and target initiatives that positively affect the conditions that matter most.
+We call this “putting science behind the art of grant making.”

 American Heart Association

 Building on a multiyear partnership that has trained more than 10.5 million Americans in Hands-Only CPR, the Anthem Foundation continues its work with the American Heart Association (AHA) to engage, educate and empower communities to use the lifesaving skill.
 And with Anthem’s support, the AHA is collaborating with clinics and community-based organizations to help those individuals at highest risk for serious illness or complications from COVID-19.
 Anthem’s investment will support efforts to provide remote monitoring equipment, instructional materials, professional education and community outreach tailored to enhance links between providers and community-based organizations.

 Through a grant in Colorado, the Anthem Foundation is partnering with Project Angel Heart to improve the overall health and well-being of those living with cardiovascular disease, thereby decreasing cardiac mortality rates.
 Project Angel Heart prepares and home-delivers medically tailored meals, at no cost, to Coloradans living with cardiovascular disease.
 To complement the meals, a dietitian provides nutrition education and counseling to ensure that clients learn healthy eating habits and know how to manage their disease through diet.